Rafid41/POS-Slip-Ph/instruction.md

-move subtotal section more left, its intersecting with data
+make the hr line after total section more 1 line down